 Reviews and Histories should not exceed 5000 words.Short Communications should not exceed 800 words and a maximum of two figures.

-Technical Note and Operative Techniques should not exceed 2500 words.The word limits include references, the abstract, tables, figure captions and supplementary material.
-Ethics in publishing
+Technical Note and Operative Techniques (article type Tools and Techniques) should not exceed 2500 words.The word limits include references, the abstract, tables, figure captions and supplementary material.

 For information on Ethics in Publishing and Ethical Guidelines for journal publication see http://www.elsevier.com/publishingethics and http://www.elsevier.com/ethicalguidelines.